 How Can I Host My Own Domain for Free?

-You can host your own domain for free using a free web hosting provider.
+You can host your own free domain using a free web hosting provider.
 They aren’t very efficient, but they can work in a pinch.

 However, we recommend using a paid web hosting company if you are serious about your website as they are more reliable and offer much better features.